naomibaes/SemanticSeverity/README.md

 # Semantic Severity Method
 Source code to evaluate the semantic severity (vertical expansion) of concepts.

-*Note*: All files except "Warriner_rat.csv" contain example files using 'trauma' in a corpus of psychology article abstract.
+*Note*: All files except "Warriner_rat.csv" contain example files using 'trauma' in a corpus of psychology article abstracts.

 ## Data